Very-Blank/Ecs/README.md

 # Comptime ECS
-This is a work in progress ECS that is constructed in comptime removing the need for example type erasure when storing components etc.
+This is a work in progress ECS that is constructed in comptime removing the need for example type erasure when storing components.
-It also allows us to assert much more about the ECS since we know that there is only a finite amount of archetypes;
-for example we can throw a compile error if the iterator cannot ever match with any archetypes.
+Comptime also allows us to assert much more about the ECS since we know that there is only a finite amount of archetypes, we can throw a compile error if the iterator cannot ever match with any archetypes and stack allocate all iterators.

 # Examples
 ```zig